Sustainability & Stewardship: Green Practices at our Algonquin Park Home

 Guests are oriented verbally at the beginning of each retreat on water conservation and appropriate use of all systems.

-We focus on reducing waste at the source and keeping materials in use for as long as possible.
+We focus on reducing waste at the source, leaving no trace, and keeping materials in use for as long as possible.

 - 100% of food waste is composted through a local partner farm (Stonemote Commons)